RONITERVO/LocalSpanishLearningWithAIchat/README.md

 Local.
-No internet needed after first launch (Downloads necessary packages automatically during first launch).
+No internet needed after first launch (Downloads most of the necessary packages automatically during first launch.
+Read further for full step-by-step setup instructions).
 Spanish Tutor AI 🇪🇸🤖

 A desktop application for practicing Spanish conversation with a local AI, featuring real-time voice recognition (Speech-to-Text) and spoken responses (Text-to-Speech).
 Built with Python, Ollama, and Whisper.